arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 This wraps up our Parsing the string into float section.

-We can now discuss about how can we convert a string into int in python in the following section.
+We can now discuss about how can we convert a string into int in Python in the following section.

 ## Convert String to Int